 What’s on the outside matters too.

-1. Primary packaging: Any material that comes in direct contact with the product.
-There are plenty of options here including vials, bottles, syringes, stoppers, blister packs, etc.
+Any material that comes in direct contact with the product.
+This has very stringent requirements and methods for inspection.
+There are plenty of options here including vials, bottles, pouches, syringes, stoppers, blister packs, etc.

 Think of the containers, receptacles, and distribution devices as the final line of protection.
 They ensure: